The Canada Fund for Local Initiatives – South Sudan

 - All projects must be completed between the date of signature of the Contribution Agreement and February 28th 2021.

 - Only those proposals using the designated application form and including the required budget document will be considered.
 Proposals must meet specific requirements, found within the application form.

-- The deadline for application submission is, Sunday June 14, 2020 at 5:00pm (South Sudan time).
+- The deadline for application submission was Sunday June 14, 2020 at 5:00pm (South Sudan time).
 Applications submitted after this deadline will not be considered.
-Proposals should be submitted electronically (Only) to the following email: Juba-G@international.gc.ca.
 Hard Copies will NOT be received at the Embassy.

 - Questions will be addressed until June 5th, 2020, with answers being provided to questions on a first-come, first-serve basis.
 Please note that no questions or inquiries will be accepted after June 5th, 2020.